gungunfebrianza/statusline-toolkit/README.md

 python statusline_toolkit.py --setup
 ```

+That single `--setup` command is all most people need — it wires this
+tool into Claude Code automatically.
+Restart Claude Code and you're done.

-All three are equivalent — it's zero-dependency either way.
-The rest of
+All three install options are equivalent and zero-dependency either way.
-this README uses `python statusline_toolkit.py ...`; swap in
+The rest of this README uses `python statusline_toolkit.py ...`; swap in
 `statusline-toolkit ...` if you installed via pip/pipx.

-> **`pip install` warns the script isn't on PATH?** That's a Windows/pip
+> 💡 **`pip install` warns the script isn't on PATH?** That's a normal
-> thing when installing outside a virtualenv, not a bug — either use
+> Windows/pip thing, not a bug — either use `pipx` instead (handles this
-> `pipx` instead (handles this automatically), or run it via
+> automatically), or run it via `python -m statusline_toolkit ...`, which
-> `python -m statusline_toolkit ...`, which works regardless of PATH.
+> works regardless of PATH.

-## Usage
+## 🛠️ Usage

 ```bash
 # Live: pipe whatever JSON Claude Code sends on stdin